andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * More comments in the created ggplot code would be good.
 More or less every line/bit of code should have a brief explanation so user knows what it is/does.

-* Using the apply functions is good coding style, but in my experience most novice coders are entirely confused by them.
-Would it be possible to write the output code without using the lapply functions?
-If an inefficient (but easier to understand) loop replaces it, that would be ok with me.
-I think a loop would also make it easier for a user to modify a specific component, e.g. if there is a loop over horizontal edges 1-5, a user could stick in something like (pseudocode) `if n==3 edge_color = orange` into the loop.
-Right now, it's hard to do that inside the lapply statement.

-* Check documentation/help for all exported functions, make sure it's fully up-to-date and complete.
-Also have examples for each user-facing/exported function.

 * Document/briefly describe all functions (both exported and internal) in documentation.md inside docsfordevelopers.
 Big picture, i.e. what function does and how it's called is enough.
 More detailed explanations should be in each function.
 Basically anything a new person working on this package needs to know to quickly pick up on things.